MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Invoke-Command.md

 ### -FilePath

 Specifies a local script that this cmdlet runs on one or more remote computers.
-Enter the path and file name of the script, or pipe a script path to `Invoke-Command`.
-The script must reside on the local computer or in a directory that the local computer can access.
+Enter the path and filename of the script, or pipe a script path to `Invoke-Command`.
+The script must exist on the local computer or in a directory that the local computer can access.
 Use **ArgumentList** to specify the values of parameters in the script.